ALMerrill/ALMerrill.github.io/wiki/wikis/personal-wiki-ideas.md

 - Joplin: https://github.com/ylc395/joplin-plugin-pages-publisher
 - keep an eye on bangle.io.
 If built in git syncing through api is implemented, I could try it with mobile as a note app
   - https://github.com/bangle-io/bangle-io/issues/223

+# TODO

+- [ ] Figure out a good way to use joplin to edit files, and then easily export them and update the repo to republish to the site